p058/word2vec-appdescriptions/README.md

-# word2vec-appdescriptions
-Word2Vec model on playstore/apple store descriptions
+Training a Word2Vec model on sample of ~500 playstore/apple store descriptions